I want to tell you all a story ’bout a Harper Valley widowed wife

 As Hall and his buddies were carousing at Tootsie’s, someone from the publishing house stopped by to tell him they were cutting one of his songs.
 He was still relatively new to the business and couldn’t yet afford a car, so he high-tailed it to the studio on foot, beer in hand.
 “There were no wristbands in those days,” Hall chuckles.
 “No badges.
 No cell phones.
 Just me and my beer.
 I walked right on in.”

-What he heard was Riley’s second take — the sassy take where she angrily punched out the consonants and socked it to the Harper Valley P.T.A.
+What he heard was Riley’s second take — the sassy one where she angrily punched out the consonants and socked it to the Harper Valley P.T.A.
 “Son,” Hall’s publisher said when the take was finished, “I believe you have yourself a hit.”
-Hall’s dad put it more succinctly upon first hearing the song: “That’ll preach,” he insisted.
+Hall’s dad put it more succinctly upon first hearing the song: “That’ll preach.”

 Soon, “Harper Valley P.T.A.” — along with the careers of both its writer and singer — would take off faster than a small-town rumor.